 Sangamon Broadcasting Purchases First Danville Radio

 In the Summer of 1977, Sangamon Broadcasting of Springfield, Illinois (Sangamon Broadcasting can trace its roots to "Sangamon Vally Broadcasting" see History of WICS-efforts to obtain channel 2 in Springfield) would purchase First Danville Radio.
 The goal was to re-create the success of WTAX/WDBR(FM) in Springfield to WDAN/WMBJ(FM) in Danville.
 One of the first upgrades made by Sangamon to the Danville stations was the development of an FM station to duplicate the format, operation, and sound of WDBR(FM).
 The call letters were changed from WMBJ to WDNL.
 A rather problematic choice of call letters being so close to that of WDAN.
 The stations were operated as two entirely separate entities within one building.
-This arrangement would create much angst among some staffers, especially those with roots to the original First Danville Radio staff.
+This arrangement would create much angst among some staffers, especially those with roots in the original First Danville Radio staff.

-The original Sangamon Broadcasting-Danville would be led by Joe Jackson as general manager and WDAN program director (former WDBR station manager and engineer at WTAX/WDBR); with John Eckert as WDAN/WDNL general sales manager, Don Russell as chief engineer.
+The original Sangamon Broadcasting-Danville would be led by Joe Jackson as general manager and WDAN program director (former WDBR station manager and engineer at WTAX/WDBR); with John Eckert as WDAN/WDNL general sales manager, and Don Russell as chief engineer.
 WDNL staff consisted of Rich Moore as sales manager, Marc "Phillips" Gonzer as program/music director and evening/night time announcer, Doug Quick as production director and morning announcer, Reed Pence as a morning news anchor, Mike James as an account executive and mid-day/afternoon announcer, Barbara "Kent" Starkey, traffic director.
 The use of automation allowed for the multiple job description of everyone on staff (see below).